 6. What does it mean that we share in his sufferings in order that we share in his glory?
-Perhaps look back at Romans 6:1-10.
-It is important to remember also that our sufferings do not compare to glory to come as it says in the next verse.

 Can you think of a time when you did not feel close to God?
 Why do think this was the case?